elvirathart/markdown-cv/index.md

 ### Test coordinator

 Mindlinq is a software platform to make youth heatlhcare more efficient and to get more insight for partnerships, healthcare providers and municipalities.
-Together with the project manager from Mindlinq a user test with healthcare providers was set up.
-From the results of the interviews useful feedback could be derived that could be communicated back to the development team to make improvements.
+Together with the project manager from Mindlinq a usertest with healthcare providers was set up.
+From the results of the interviews useful feedback was derived that was communicated back to the development team to make improvements.
 <br /><br />

 `mar 2024`